Collinformatics/AudioTranscription/README.md

   If it matches, then click on the "Apply" button and close the window.

-  - Testing Python Interpreter:

-    Follow the folders in your IDE to:

-        AudioTranscription\src\main\python\test.py

 Install modules:

 - Go to the Intillij terminal: